Conor Redig, 1980-2010

 Welcome to Lynda D’Souza, who is the next artist in the featured artist series.
 She is an oil painter who aims to capture the essence of the subject while interpreting it in a more impressionistic style.
 Lynda has been making art in different forms for the last 15 years.
 Faux wall finishes, stained glass painting, mosaics, ceramic painting and murals are some of the media she has sampled.
 In a professional capacity she has designed exhibition stands, corporate backdrops and even designed high fashion garments.
 10 years ago her husband gifted her a canvas and box of oil paints on the birth of her first daughter and she hasn’t stopped creating original art since.
 Lynda has a passion for all things vintage, fashion related and portraits, and this is reflected in her choice of subjects.
 Her vast travels have influenced her perception of the world and she strives to bring out the beauty of her subjects......even if it is a simple ‘teapot’.

 Her original oil paintings can be found in private collections in USA, Netherlands, Australia and India.
-Her works can be found on Etsy and on her blog
+Her works can be found on Etsy and on her blog.

 What inspires you about painting portraits?